vangarcciaa/dsci510_fall2025_final_project/README.md

 # Installation
 - _describe what API keys, user must set where (in .enve) to be able to run the project._

+You'll need a Census API key to run this project.
+It should be the first row and the only content within the .env file Add it to a .env file in the project folder like this:
+CENSUS_API_KEY=your_key_here

 - _describe what special python packages you have used_

+The packages you'll need are (also located in the 'requirements.txt' file:
+- requests (to call the ACS API)
+- pandas
+- python-dotenv (to load API key from .env)
+- time